impress/impress.js/README.md

 [Use the source](http://github.com/impress/impress.js/blob/master/index.html), Luke ;)

-If you have no idea what I mean by that, or you just clicked that link above and got very confused by all these strange characters that got displayed on your screen, it's a sign, that impress.js is not for you.

-Sorry.
+Please note that impress.js was created for developers.
+Some basic knowledge of html, css and javascript is a prerequisite to install and use its features.

-Fortunately there are some guys on GitHub that got quite excited with the idea of building editing tool for impress.js.
-Let's hope they will manage to do it.
+If you are a designer or novice developer that want to use impress.js, [there are some projects](https://github.com/impress/impress.js/wiki/Examples-and-demos/5d887507caa5cf534eab6713d9adb3a5e7662459#authoring-tools) that aim to provide an editing tool for impress.js.
+They might be still in development, but we hope they will manage to make impress.js more accessible to everyone.